 Venus flytraps feed monthly during active growth.
 Allow plants to catch their own prey and never feed them meat or cheese.
 Indoors they will still attract and capture insects.
 Traps work for 3-4 feedings then turn black.
 You may trim these away as they will be replaced.
 Avoid triggering the traps yourself, unless feeding.
 This wastes energy and if repeatedly done, may kill it.
 Once or twice is ok though.

-Remove the flower spike when it forms as this weakens the plant, possibly even to death.
+Remove the flower spike when it forms in spring as this weakens the plant, possibly even to death.

 Dionaea muscipula, 'Alien'